shaho1090/real-estate-challenge/README.md

 **A Real Estate Agency Challenge:** <br/><br/>
-I have almost completed this app.
+I have almost completed this back-end API's.
 As always I have used the TDD method for creating this app.<br/> You can see the tests and understand the app.
 Although, I am going to describe it, in this app:<br/>
 - you can register as a landlord, who has a house to rent or sell,
 - as a landlord after registering you can log in and get a JWT token for using the app,
 - a landlord can store a home,